armine-fliplet/bootstrap/site/content/docs/5.3/migration.md

 - **Thicker table dividers are now opt-in. —** We've removed the thicker and more difficult to override border between table groups and moved it to an optional class you can apply, `.table-group-divider`.
 [See the table docs for an example.]({{< docsref "/content/tables#table-group-dividers" >}})

-- **[Scrollspy has been rewritten](https://github.com/twbs/bootstrap/pull/33421) to use the Intersection Observer API**, which means you no longer need relative parent wrappers, deprecates `offset` config, and more.
-Look for your Scrollspy implementations to be more accurate and consistent in their nav highlighting.

 - **Popovers and tooltips now use CSS variables.** Some CSS variables have been updated from their Sass counterparts to reduce the number of variables.
 As a result, three variables have been deprecated in this release: `$popover-arrow-color`, `$popover-arrow-outer-color`, and `$tooltip-arrow-color`.

 - **Added new `.text-bg-{color}` helpers.** Instead of setting individual `.text-*` and `.bg-*` utilities, you can now use [the `.text-bg-*` helpers]({{< docsref "helpers/color-background" >}}) to set a `background-color` with contrasting foreground `color`.